 While FPO (Follow on Public Offer) is the process in which a company that has already issued a share for the public and listed on an exchange board again issues a new share for the same project to diversify their equity base.

-If you are a newcomer in the share market, investing in the IPO and FPO will be the best option.
+If you are a newcomer in the share market, investing in the FPO and IPO (initial public offering) in Nepal will be the best option.
 Normally you can apply to start from 10 units of share that will cost you 1000 NRS and within one year you can earn 5-7 thousand from that investment.

 Keep in mind, share market always possesses a certain risk so, profit is not always guaranteed in NEPSE.

 You can get information from NEPSE and directly apply for the share online on the sites like Mero Share using your DEMAT account.

 A mutual fund an open-end investment fund managed and organized.
 The experts in share market which collects money from individual or organization and invest.
 It on the share market on our behalf.

 There is little to no loss in mutual funds but the return is also very low as compared to Initial Public Offering (IPO)s.
 How this works is, many expert investors will invest our money in various share markets and give us a return every year.

 Let’s say you invest 1000 in the mutual fund then the maximum you can earn is double of that in a certain period like 4 years, 6 years, which is known as the maturity period.
 This is the safest option among the three.

 If you are a beginner, we don’t recommend you to invest in the secondary market right away.
 If you already have knowledge of the share market then you can obviously go for it.